Man Utd captain Maguire responds to Keane’s lack of leadership jibe | Goal.com

 "Bravery doesn’t necessarily mean nailing somebody.
 Bravery means wanting possession, fans on your back, courage to pass the ball forward.
 We saw United players taking the easy option.
 They have to do better."

-Maguire insists that Keane has got his assessment of United’s class of 2020-21 wrong, with the England international adamant that Ole Gunnar Solskjaer’s boasts both ability and leadership within his squad.
+Maguire insists that Keane has got his assessment of United’s class of 2020-21 wrong, with the England international adamant that Ole Gunnar Solskjaer boasts both ability and leadership within his squad.

 The Red Devils skipper told reporters: “I haven’t seen his comments.
 We don’t look at what’s happening, especially after a negative result, we don’t bring the negativity into the place, we stay positive.